Pompilidotoxin: Toxicity

-Effects on Animals
+Effects on animals

 The biological activity in animals of PMTX was first tested on lobsters by administering it to the neuromuscular synapse in the legs.
 10mM of α-PMXT and β-PMXT each was administered, and both toxins enhanced the excitatory postsynaptic potentials (EPSPs).
 Enhancement of the EPSPs generates oscillatory spike responses and results in longer and larger depolarisations of the muscle membrane which will cause muscle contraction.
 The β-PMXT is proven to be 5 times more potent than the α-PMXT.

 The effect of β-PMXT on rat hippocampal CA1 interneurons is proven to be sodium channel modulation, this modulation is due to the toxin slowing the inactivation process of the sodium channels.
 It is also seen that the effect of the PMTX differs between different cell types, this can be explained by the different distribution of voltage-gated sodium channels in the cell types.

 In 2016 Konno et.al. experimented with the effect of pompilidotoxins on one insect and seven mammalian voltage-gated sodium channels.
 From the mammalian sodium channels the Nav1.6 channel gave the most potent effect which indicates that the toxin is selective for this channel.
-The channel of the insect that was tested for the toxin gave an even greater effect, which is quite logical since the spider wasps target insects.
+The channel of the insect that was tested for the toxin gave an even greater effect, which is quite logical since the spider wasps target arthropods.

 The toxin has not yet been tested on arachnids, though it is known that pompilidotoxins are used by spider wasps to paralyse arachnids.
 The voltage-gated sodium channels of arachnids are quite similar to those of insects, so based on the effect pompilidotoxins have on insect sodium channels, it is thought that the toxin will also slow the inactivation of those of arachnids.
 This slow inactivation could affect the locomotion of arachnids that they need to attack by disrupting the synchronised firing of neurons.